 Choice requires free will and a basic understanding of the options and their consequences.
 In the spirit of justice, we live in a society where our actions and choices are governed by what society deems acceptable.
 If we choose to maim, rape, enslave or kill someone, our actions have consequences and are punishable by law.
 In a democratic society, we generally understand on principle and in practice that we are free to do what we want as long as it doesn’t harm, exploit or infringe upon the same rights and freedoms of others.

-Yet, for the non vegan, the choice of eating animals is divorced from the standards of justice we uphold for ourselves, since justice does not, according to this specious worldview, apply to non human species.
+Yet, for the non vegan, the choice of eating animals is divorced from the standards of justice we uphold for ourselves, since justice, according to this specious worldview, does not apply to non human species.
 Therefore, there are no visibly negative consequences to eating animals.
 The victims have already been transformed into products and therefore remain conveniently absent, both physically and psychologically, from those who cause their suffering and death.
 This absence is the basis of the denial inherent in the claim that we are making a personal choice to eat animal products.
 Framed from this fictional perspective, these choices then become perceived as harmless — as harmless as eating an apple that has fallen from the tree.
 Moreover, This belief is reinforced by a variety of cultural norms, such as the consumer’s routine experience of viewing these products, pristinely packaged and elegantly assembled on a store shelf.

 5. The Negation of Choice